 - Priority one is to make it easier to determine how much spectrum commercial entities control in aggregate at a given time within any type of geographic inquiry.
 This also would require ownership specificity from majority to partial ownership of the spectrum license down to the 10% level.
-The capability to easily view and compile this data across the entire United States would provide policy makers the capability to better understand the spectrum landscape from both a right to use and spectrum demand standpoint. - Priority two might be to know if and how the commercial entities actually "use" their assigned spectrum.
-22 Further analysis on how much the entity actually uses vs. controls would be an interesting and useful metric.
+The capability to easily view and compile this data across the entire United States would provide policy makers the capability to better understand the spectrum landscape from a right to use standpoint. - Priority two might be to know if and how the commercial entities actually "use" their assigned spectrum.21 Further analysis on how much the entity actually uses vs. controls would be an interesting and useful metric. - Priority three might try to comprehend how efficiently commercial mobile wireless spectrum is used before there is consideration of any new federal spectrum or non-federal spectrum being re-purposed. - The FCC might require all spectrum license holders and state/local agencies to periodically sample and or/report their actual spectrum usage in their licensed area and or assignment areas and make such data available to the FCC, as discussed above.